geops/website/content/blog/modern-python-tooling-with-uv/index.en.md

 ### Moving dev-requirements.in to a dependency-group

-Instead of having another set of files to specify development dependencies `uv`  used dependency-groups within the pyproject.toml.
+Instead of having another set of files to specify development dependencies `uv`  uses dependency-groups within the pyproject.toml.
 For a new project you could add those with `uv add --dev <whatever>` .
-For migrating an exisitng list it's easier to just edit the pyproject.toml directly by adding:
+For migrating an existing list it's easier to just edit the pyproject.toml directly by adding:

 ```
 [dependency-groups]